szoftveres/RF_instruments/vna/README.md

 ![eq1](eq1.png)

 This simple through error correction method assumes that the through standard is perfect, i.e. doesn't take delay and loss into account, but in practice this isn't really a problem or a limitation.
 A short, high quality SMA through has virtually zero loss (at least as long as laboratory-grade accuracy is not a requirement), and knowing its absolute delay or phase shift at the SMA connector plane has little practical value.
 There are some cases where being able to measure the *absolute* S2,1 phase shift of a device is necessary (e.g. a phase shifter IC); these devices are usually mounted on a small coupon board, which also features a deembedding through trace.
-This deembedding trace functions as a through standard, thereby bringing the calibration plane right to the device pins, resulting in the ability to make accurate *absolute* phase and gain/loss measurements of the device.
+This deembedding trace functions as a through standard, thereby bringing the calibration plane right to the device pins.
 In most other practical cases, being able to make *comparative* measurement (e.g. phase shift of a DUT due to changing conditions, comparing the phase difference of two similar DUTs, etc..) is the only requirement.

 ![thru](thru.jpg)